Olfaction

 diffuse_funcCallable

 The function that, given a distance from the odor source, returns the relative intensity of the odor.
-By default, this is a inverse square relationship.
+By default, this is an inverse square relationship.

 birdeye_camdm_control.mujoco.Camera